 The name Mandarin is often used to describe a range of species and hybrids such as clementines, tangerines, and satsumas.
 However, they are slightly different.
 Clementines and tangerines are hybrids of multiple citrus species.
 Tangerines are more closely related to true mandarins because they are a cross between mandarins and pomelos.
 Satsuma mandarins are classified as different species although the fruits have a lot of similar characteristics.
 All types are grown using the same care strategy, but the characteristics of the fruit are slightly different.

 Often, mandarins sold in grocery stores are not marketed by the specific variety.
 They are packed and sold under brands like Halos, Cuties, and Peelz.
 The brands actually use several mandarin varieties that produce a similar product; an easy-to-peel, seedless, delicious mandarin orange.
 Mandarins bought in December will taste different from mandarins bought in March because they are completely different varieties.
 Growing your own mandarin tree will allow you to grow your favorite variety without having to guess when to buy them in the store.

 Mandarin trees do require time and attention.
 They need to be pruned and fertilized every year and closely monitored for pests and diseases.
 Giving your mandarin tree the proper care it needs will go a long way and it is well worth it.

-Good Products For Growing Mandarin Trees:
+Good Products At Amazon For Growing Mandarin Trees: